-Dal's brother Ray Hayes, whose knowledge also stemmed from his father's experience, established in Bankstown NSW as Smelters and Refiners, and was the main supplier of wiping metal for GMH, Ford, and Chrysler car manufacturing plants.
+Dal's brother Ray Hayes, whose knowledge also stemmed from his father's experience, established in Bankstown NSW as Smelters and Refiners, and was the main supplier of wiping metal for GMH, Ford, and Chrysler car manufacturing plants in Australia.
 In the mid-1950's his business was bought by Englehard-Wallace, later to become Consolidated Alloys and now part of the multi-national Amalgamated Alloys group of companies.
 Ray and his son Philip then became involved with exporting platinum, tin, and other residues for recycling in Belgium and Germany.

 In the 1980's Dal's competitor in Brisbane, Col Acton, was bought by Consolidated Alloys, who at the time enjoyed a monopoly in solder products in Sydney.
 The price there was extremely high, while in Brisbane Dal struggled to compete against solder selling at cost price.
 In desperation, he suggested 16 year old grandson, Robert Richardson, sell radiator solder in Sydney.
 By providing competition in Sydney, unrealistically low prices in Brisbane could not be subsidized by the high prices being charged to Sydney's radiator repairers.
 The plan worked, Northern Smelters survived, and Robert extended his sales to other products, trading as Richardson Alloys.